wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Modes of Vault Installation

    A. A <a href="#Pricing">paid/licensed</a> <a href="#VaultSaaS">Vault SaaS environment</a> provided by HCP (HashiCorp's Cloud Platform) "Developement" environment which requires only configuration and no binary installation.
-In 2021, Vault SaaS became available from HashiCorp so that companies can now obtain the benefit of <strong>multi-region stand-by disaster recovery</strong> without the need to employ people to keep that running 24/7.
+In 2021, Vault SaaS became available from HashiCorp so that companies can now obtain the benefit of <strong>multi-region stand-by disaster recovery</strong> and <a href="#EntCapabilities">other enterprise capabilities</a> without the need to employ people to keep that running 24/7.

    B. Free <a href="#VaultAgent">on your laptop, install Vault Agent on your laptop</a>, which can also provide dev-mode Vault services running in memory.